 - Look professional.
 During any downtime that you spend with your boss, wear something comfortable but cute and well put together.
 It’s pretty unlikely you’ll have to wear a suit to dinner (unless of course you’re going straight from the office), so maybe a pair of slacks or dark jeans, a nice top, and cute shoes.
 Don’t wear anything that would make someone think you are going to a bar: nothing revealing, no too-tall shoes, etc.

 The goal is to exude confidence and competence at all times.
 I know it doesn’t seem fair that someone could be judging you during “off” times, but that won’t stop them from subconsciously doing it.
 If a behavior could even remotely be considered questionable, don’t do it.
 But this is a time that you can show how skilled you are in areas your boss doesn’t usually get to see–so take advantage!

-Readers, any tips to add?
+Readers, do you have any tips to add about traveling with your boss, or tips for traveling with your coworkers?
 What are your crazy coworker travel stories?